-The following commands and AEN may be implemented as part of this specification to allow an implementation of the discovery flow described in clause 7.8.3.3.
+The following command and AEN may be implemented as part of this specification to allow an implementation of the discovery flow described in clause 7.8.3.3.

-10.1 Get Supported Media command (0x54)
+683 10.1 Get Supported Media Command (0x51)

-This command is used to query a device about the Media on which NC-SI can be conveyed.
-This command is optional and is applicable only if more than one media is supported.

-The Get Supported Media command is addressed to the package, rather than to a particular channel (that is, the command is sent with a Channel ID where the Package ID subfield matches the ID of the intended package and the Internal Channel ID subfield is set to 0x1F).

-Table 9 illustrates the packet format of the Get Supported Media command.
+- This command is used to query a device about the Media on which NC-SI can be conveyed.
+This command is optional and is applicable only if more than one media is supported. - The Get Supported Media command is addressed to the package, rather than to a particular channel (that is, the command is sent with a Channel ID where the Package ID subfield matches the ID of the intended package and the Internal Channel ID subfield is set to 0x1F). - Table 9 illustrates the packet format of the Get Supported Media command.

-Table 9 - Get Supported Media command packet format
+Table 9 - Get Supported Media Command Packet Format